debasishdastrp/Android-15_DualBoot_ABpartition/README.md

     dd if=metadata_b.img of=/dev/block/by-name/metadata

-e)	Reboot the device from recovery to bootloader mode.
+e)	Reboot the device from recovery to bootloader mode.<br>
 f)	Set Primary OS slot for next boot using following fastboot command.

     fastboot –-set-active=b